Sgrahminator/follow_the_rainbow_travels/README.md

-Using Vite - MERN: Mongoose, Express, React, Node - JavaScript
+Using JavaScript - Vite - MERN: Mongoose, Express, React, Node

 Project Name: "follow_the_rainbow_travels"

 Concept: A worldwide, user-driven recommendation website where LGBTQIA+ individuals and allies can share and discover LGBTQIA+ friendly and accepting places and/or events across various categories.

-Login/Register Page ("/"): User-centric gateway for both returning and new members of the Pride Worldwide community.
+Login/Register Page ("/"): User-centric gateway for both returning and new members of the Follow the Rainbow Travels community.
  - Features straightforward login and registration forms with clearly outlined benefits for joining the community.
  - Emphasizes the platform's commitment to safety, privacy, and respectful interactions.
  - Login being the usual Email and Password (hashed) form.
  - Registration will have Name (First and Last), Username (a unique user created name for themselves), Pronouns (a drop down of options - 'He/Him', 'She/Her', 'They/Them', 'He/They', 'She/They', 'Other'), Membership Type (radio button choice of LGBTQIA+ or Ally), Email, Password (hashed), and Confirm Password.
  - Once logged in the user will direct/route to the Home Page ("/home").
  - Typically the home page would be the main route ("/"), in this case the login/registration page is the main route ("/") - users can not see anything within the website unless they're registered and logged in.

+*All pages except the login/registration page will have this at the top of their pages* Top of page:
+"Discover and Share LGBTQIA+ Friendly Spots with Confidence — Your Safe Harbor in an Open World"

+Top of page Navigation: Quick-access tabs for Home, About, Categories, Safety Tips, Ally Corner, and Profile circle/spot.
+- Each button/tab will route/direct to it's respective page.
+- The profile circle/spot will display the users chosen profile image and when clicked on it will have 3 options.
+1. A link to the users profile page
+2. A link for Support/Contact us
+3. A Logout link
+ - Quick-Access tabs will be Home, Categories, About, Safety Tips, and Ally Corner.
+          - These navigation tabs will be at the top of every page except the Login and Registration page.
+          - Inline with the Quick Access tabs will be a profile circle.
+          - This circle when clicked on will drop down 3 options, Profile Page, Support/Contact Us, and Logout.
+          - Profile page will direct to the user in session's profile page, Support/Contact Us will direct to a Contact Us Page, and Logout will logout the user in session directing the user to the login registration page.

 Home Page ("/home"): This is the main page users/members see once they login
  - It will have 3 sections that highlight 3 different things and a section to create a new submission.